-Revise citywide parking standards for all housing types and zones, including but not limited to housing inventory sites, downtown and corridors.
+Phase 2 (by 2025): Revisecitywide parking standards for all other housing types and zones, including single family zones. but not limited to housing inventory sites, downtown and corridors.

 Implement January 1, 2023 the elimination of minimum parking requirements for residential developments within 1⁄2 mile of major transit stop to conform with state law and update Planning code by July 2023.